h-i-e-u/bakery-site/README.md

 │   ├── public/          # Static assets
 │   └── package.json
 │
-├── db.json # mockup data used when didn't have backend └── README.md # this
+├── db.json # Contains mock data used before the backend was available └── README.md # this
 ```